 IMPORTANT - YOU MUST BRING 1 GALLON OF WATER PER PERSON PER DAY.
 THE SWAMP HAS NO POTTABLE WATER AND FILTERING SWAMP WATER ISN'T GOING TO BE AN OPTION.
 ALL WATER MUST BE PACKED IN WITH YOU!

 PLEASE MAKE NOTE THAT YOU ARE EXPOSED THE MAJORITY OF THE TIME (BOTH WHILE ON THE WATER AND AGAIN AT NIGHT ON THE PLATFORMS), SO PLEASE PLAN YOUR CLOTHING AND GEAR ACCORDINGLY.
 WE WILL STILL KAYAK EVEN IF RAINING OR HIGH WINDS!
-South Georgia temps this time of year will likely range at around low 45 to high 75.
+South Georgia temps this time of year will likely range at around lows in the 30's to highs in the 60's.
 THIS WILL VARY AND BE FURTHER DISCUSSED CLOSER TO TRIP DATE.

-TOWARDS THE END OF MARCH UNIQUELY BRINGS THE BEGINNING OF SPRING FEVER IN THE SWAMP!
-Alligators are often more active in preparation for mating season therefore your chances to see them greatly increase!
+TOWARDS THE END OF JANUARY UNIQUELY BRINGS THE SANDHILL MIGRATION TO THE SWAMP!
+If we are so lucky, we will witness the immense sounds of these birds interrupting the silence of the swamp as they pass overhead.
+Alligators are often a bit more inactive overall, though due to our route's attributes we are passing through the most primary viewing canals for our chance to get "up close and personal" with the Swamp's iconic predators!
 Be certain to pack those cameras, as you won't want to miss an opportunity to boast about all the wildlife your encounter!
 Additional wildlife abundant to the area are river otters, water turkey, great blue heron, great egret, barred owl and a multitude of frogs, just to name a few.
 Chances are you'll experience just about every one of these this time of year!

 IMPORTANT: THE SWAMP HAS NO POTTALBE WATER AND FILTERING SWAMP WATER ISN'T GOING TO WORK.
 YOU MUST BRING ONE GALLON OF DRINKING WATER PER PERSON PER DAY.
 NO EXCEPTIONS.